Here’s what your high school senior may be feeling now that they’ve picked a college.

 The resident student For some kids, the reality starts to set in that in a few short months they will be leaving home and spending their time with new people.
 This is especially true for those going to a college with few if any kids from their high school.
 My daughter is the only person from our town at a very large public university.
 The idea of new friends and new experiences sounded more appealing before the college commitment was made.

-As the parent, you need to reassure your teen that other kids will be in the same boat, and that even though the adjustment will be hard, you know she can handle it.
+As the parent, you need to reassure your teen that other kids will be in the same boat, and that even though the adjustment will be hard, you know they can handle it.
 Don’t downplay the challenging nature of the situation, because this is a big step.
-Remember to focus on the reasons she chose this particular school because those things aren’t changing.
+Remember to focus on the reasons they chose this particular school because those things aren’t changing.

 The commuter student Students who are commuting might start wishing they’d opted to go away.
 They’re worried about their friends making new friends and having “exciting” experiences without them.
 Of course, with today’s social media, they can all stay connected, but the concern is legitimate.

-Assure your student that this won’t be a repeat of the high school experience, especially if he’s willing to put himself out there.
-Encourage him to start researching campus clubs and activities now as a way to find kids with similar interests.
+Assure your student that this won’t be a repeat of the high school experience, especially if they’re willing to put themselves out there.
+Encourage them to start researching campus clubs and activities now as a way to find kids with similar interests.
 And check out the college website for any special commuter programs.

-Talk to your student about what she’s looking forward to at college, and help her establish realistic expectations.
-Too much excitement about how great college will be can lead to some big disappointment the first few weeks as she adjusts to her new life.
+Talk to your student about what they’re looking forward to at college, and help them establish realistic expectations.
+Too much excitement about how great college will be can lead to some big disappointment the first few weeks as they adjust to their new life.

 The student with the anxious parent As my daughter told me, these are the kids who start college too aware of how far they are from home.
 Keep your issues to yourself.
-Lamenting about how much you’re going to miss your child because he’ll be so far away can make it harder for him to talk to you about his fears.
+Lamenting about how much you’re going to miss your child because they’ll be so far away can make it harder for them to talk to you about their fears.